 Clean vs. Explicit - Feed.fm's New Music Rating System

 Have you ever been listening to music with your child, only to realize just how many of your favorite Rihanna and Dua Lipa songs contain explicit lyrics?
 Sure, the FCC regulates profanity and obscenity for radio and TV, but most of us listen to music via streaming these days.
 And you don’t have to be a parent to marvel at how explicit music has become, even in today’s pop songs.
+If you are a product leader, production manager, or content director charged with sourcing music for business use, navigating clean vs. explicit music content for your brand might seem even more daunting.

 As the Music as a Service (MaaS) partner for more than 75 health and fitness brands, we’re highly attuned to identifying profanity, experienced at working with censored songs, and we know just how to find clean versions of our customers’ favorite tracks.
 With each of our business partners, we have candid conversations to ensure their music stations adhere precisely to brand guidelines and end-user preferences.
 In fact, we employ a Customer Support Team whose quality assurance (QA) process—in which they listen to approximately 4,000 songs each month—includes profanity compliance.